linrax: A JAX Compatible, Simplex Method Linear Program Solver: Linear Programs in JAX

-When developing algorithms to solve LPs, it suffices to consider a slight simplification of the above problem.
-The \emph{canonical form} of a LP is

-and any program of the form~\eqref{eq:LP_Def_General} can be converted to~\eqref{eq:LP_Def_Canonical} (with the canonical problem possibly having larger dimension $A \in \R^{\mcan \times \ncan}$, $b\in \R^\mcan$, $c \in \R^\mcan$).
-Note that without loss of generality, we may assume $b \ge 0_m$.
-Inequality constraints can be converted to equalities by introducing new, non-negative input variables representing the ``slack'', and minimization over domains with alternative bounds (or even unbounded domains) can be accomplished by expressing each input variable as the difference between two positive components and introducing constraints as needed.
+(with larger dimension $A \in \R^{\mcan \times \ncan}$, $b\in \R^\mcan$, $c \in \R^\mcan$).
+Inequality constraints are enacted by adding new, non-negative ``slack'' variables.
+To minimize over alternative domains, express each input as the difference between two positive components and add constraints as needed.

-Converting a problem to canonical form is often called \emph{pre-solving} and may also include checks to determine the problem's feasibility or boundedness~\cite{andersen_presolving_1995} or to find and eliminate redundant constraints~\cite{andersen_finding_1995}.
-Pruning dependent constraints not only helps reduce the dimensionality of the problem, it also ensures that the matrix $A$ is full rank, a necessary condition for many solvers~\cite{huangfu_parallelizing_2018, pmlr-v37-nishihara15}.
-Unfortunately, this simplification is incompatible with the JAX ecosystem; we elaborate on the reasons for this in Section~\ref{subsec:jax_tracing}.
+Converting a problem to canonical form is called \emph{pre-solving} and may also determine the problem's feasibility or boundedness~\cite{andersenPresolvingLinearProgramming1995} or eliminate redundant constraints~\cite{andersenFindingAllLinearly1995}.
+Pruning dependent constraints not only reduces the problem's dimension, it also ensures that the matrix $A$ is full rank, a necessary condition for many solvers~\cite{huangfuParallelizingDualRevised2018, pmlr-v37-nishihara15}.
+Unfortunately, this simplification is incompatible with the JAX ecosystem, and will be examined further in Section~\ref{subsec:jax_tracing}.